On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Introduction

 Several natural questions present themselves for future discussion.
 For example, Sections \ref{sec_toric_orb_and_orb_lens_sp} and \ref{sec_cohom_ring_and_ppoly} may be linked more closely by establishing a common framework for \quasitoric orbifolds and toric varieties over non-smooth polytopal fans.
 The theory of multifans is an obvious candidate, but we have been unable to identify an associated ring of piecewise polynomials with sufficient clarity.
-However, the third author with Darby and Kuroki \cite{DKS} has recently proposed a definition of piecewise polynomials on a labelled polytope, which does allow those two objects to be dealt with simultaneously.
+However, the third author with Darby and Kuroki \cite{DKS} has recently proposed a definition of piecewise polynomials on an orbifold torus graph, which does allow those two objects to be dealt with simultaneously.

 In view of our opening remarks, another reasonable challenge is to extend our study to the complex $K$-theory and complex cobordism of \quasitoric orbifolds.
 This program was suggested by work of Harada, Henriques and Holm \cite{HHH}, and begun in \cite{HHRW} by the adoption of a categorical approach to piecewise structures; but overall progress has been limited to a small subfamily of weighted projective spaces, and much further work is required.
+However, some progress have done by the second author and Uma \cite{SU}.

 \textbf{Acknowledgments.} We extend our sincere gratitude to Nigel Ray.
 Most properly, his name belongs among those of the authors.
 The significance of his mathematical contribution to the results is most certainly not reflected accurately by the omission of his name.
 Among his many other contributions to the paper is the concise and elegant introduction.
-We also thank Mikiya Masuda and Haozhi Zeng for pointing out a gap in the proof of Theorem 2.12 of the previous version.
+We thank Mikiya Masuda and Haozhi Zeng for pointing out a gap in the proof of Theorem 2.12 of the previous version, and Li Cai for helpful comments about retraction sequences.
+We are also grateful for the hospitality of University of Calgary in July, 2015.